hannorein/rebound/README.md

 - `export MPI=0`.
 This disables parallelization with MPI.
 - `export OPENMP=1`.
 This enables parallelization with OpenMP.
 The number of threads can be set with an environment variable at runtime, e.g.: `export OMP_NUM_THREADS=8`.

 All of these variables are read by the main makefile in the `src/` directory.
 The `OPENGL` variable, for example, is used to determine if the OpenGL and GLUT libraries should be included.
 If the variable is `1` the makefile also sets a pre-compiler macro with `-DOPENGL`.
+Note that because OPENGL is incompatible with MPI, when MPI is turned on (set to 1), OPENGL is automatically turned off (set to 0) in the main makefile.

 The default compilers are `gcc` for the sequential and `mpicc` for the parallel version.
 These can be changed in the main makefile `src/Makefile`.
 This is also where the paths to external libraries (such as OpenGL, GLUT and LIBPNG) can be changed if necessary.